Sport in Iceland

 Sports in Iceland are very popular.
-Popular sports include football, handball, athletics, basketball, chess, golf, volleyball, tennis, skiing, snowboarding, ice hockey, swimming, rock climbing and mountain climbing; horseback riding on Icelandic horses is also popular and also archery.
-In some of those sports, namely football, handball, and basketball, Iceland is extremely successful, considering its population.
+Popular sports include football, handball, athletics, basketball, chess, golf, volleyball, tennis, skiing, snowboarding, ice hockey, swimming, rock climbing, mountain climbing, horseback riding (specially on Icelandic horses), archery, strongman, powerlifting and crossfit.
+In some of those sports, namely football, handball, basketball and strongman, Iceland is extremely successful, considering its population.
 It manages to compete at comparable level with countries that have 10-200 times its population.

 Iceland's most famous athlete comes from the world of football.
 Eiður Guðjohnsen has played in England's Premier League for Chelsea F.C. winning the league title and the Community Shield twice, as well as the League Cup once.
 He also played in La Liga for FC Barcelona, where he was part of the team that won the Treble of the league, Copa del Rey and the UEFA Champions League in the 2008–09 season.

 Athletics

 In athletics, shot putter Gunnar Huseby became one of the country's first international champions when he won two gold medals at the European Athletics Championships in 1946 and 1950.
 Iceland's greatest period of success in the sport was in the 1950s, when Torfi Bryngeirsson was European long jump champion, Vilhjálmur Einarsson was an Olympic and European triple jump medallist, and Örn Clausen was European runner-up in the decathlon.
 Einarsson is the most decorated person of the Icelandic Sportsperson of the Year award, being a five-time winner.

 Vala Flosadóttir, pole vault medalist at the 2000 Summer Olympics, is the country's most successful female track athlete, having set world indoor records and won European and World Indoor medals.
 Decathlete Jón Arnar Magnússon has also won several international indoor medals.
 Hreinn Halldórsson was the 1977 European Indoor champion in the shot put (Iceland's sole winner at that competition).

 The annual Reykjavík Marathon is held in mid-August with around 10,000 people taking part in the various races on offer.
 The Laugavegur Ultramarathon, a 55 km running competition, has been held each year since 1997.